salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 - New: Container Block to build flexible box layouts.
 - New: Content Switcher Block to switch between two different content.
-- New: Breadcrumbs Block theme to navigate your pages easily.
-- New: Trigger Block to open canvas area.
-- New: AJAX Search Block.
-- New: UX/UI Controls’ Design for Premium Blocks.
+- New: UX/UI Controls Design for Premium Blocks.
-- New: Create Premium Blocks admin dashboard by React.
+- New: New: React admin dashboard.
 - New: Responsive options for all premium blocks.
+- Improved: All Blocks are now compatible with WordPress 6.1.
-- Improve: Responsive settings to control all options.
+- Improved: Responsive settings have added to alignment, size, border and spacing controls.
-- Improve: Accordion Block layout and options.
-- Improve: Bullet List Block Layout and options.
-- Improve: Code refactored for better performance and security.
+- Improved: Accordion, Pricing table, Icon box, Person and Bullet list Blocks have been refactored to work as Group of Blocks.
-- Improve: Premium Blocks’ code and improve editor performance.
+- Improved: Premium Blocks code and editor performance.
-- Improve: Blocks Options have been organized in three tabs (Layout, Style, and Advanced)
+- Improved: Blocks Options have been organized into three tabs (Layout, Style, and Advanced)
+- Improved: Update Count up a library.
-- Improve: Text style, letter spacing, text-transform, and text decoration options are added to typography control.
+- Improved: Text style, letter spacing, text-transform, and text decoration options have added to typography control.
 - Fixed: General Issues in multiple blocks.

+= 1.9.9 =

+- Fixed: Reset color button not working in Icon Box Block.
+- Fixed: Console error when trying to get plugin settings in background control.
+- Fixed: Selecting colors from color palettes in color control not changing the color value.

 = 1.9.8 =